Robust Charging Network Planning for Metropolitan Taxi Fleets: Problem Setting

 \paragraph{Operational Problem:} At the operational level, we determine a feasible charging schedule for each vehicle $v$.
-Specifically, we complement the vehicle's driving schedule $C_v$ by charging station visits between serving customers to keep the vehicle operational.
+Specifically, we complement the vehicle's customer schedule $\mathcal{C}_v$ by charging station visits between serving customers to keep the vehicle operational.
 Choosing the respective charging station visits entails decisions on the amount of energy recharged during each visit, i.e., each charging process's start and end time.
 We create such a charging schedule subject to the following constraints: \begin{enumerate} \item Any charging station visit must be synchronized with providing service due to customer requests, i.e., a vehicle can only use the time in between customer trips for driving to and recharging at a charging station. \item A vehicle's state of charge must be within the interval $[q^{\min}, q^{\max}]$ during the whole planning period; moreover, it must be greater or equal to $q^\text{e}_v$ at the end of the planning horizon. \item At fleet level, capacity constraints of charging stations must not be violated, i.e., the maximum number of vehicles charging at a charging station in parallel is limited. \end{enumerate}

 \paragraph{Strategic Problem:} At the strategic level, we decide on building charging infrastructure.
 Formally, we select a set of charging stations ${\cal S} \subseteq {\cal N}^s$ out of a set of candidate stations.
-We associate each station $s\in{\cal N}^s$ with a dedicated cost~$c_s$ and a number of charge points $n_s$.
+We associate each station $s\in{\cal N}^s$ with a dedicated cost~$o_s$ and a number of charging points $n_s$.
 We seek for a configuration ${\cal S}$ with the minimum cost such that all vehicles remain operational after solving the charge scheduling problem at the operational level.
-In practice, customer trips and thus vehicle operations vary in between different periods.
-To account for such variation, we introduce a primitive uncertainty set ${\cal Z}$ that represents the uncertain customer demand.
+In practice, the vehicles' customer schedules, and thus operations vary in between different periods.
+To account for such variation, we introduce a primitive uncertainty set ${\cal Z}$ that represents the uncertain customer schedules.
 A robust solution to the strategic problem must then ensure feasibility for all realizations of ${\cal Z}$.